 APPLES Community Partner Listserv

 For community partners currently working with APPLES or interested in learning more about our programs, subscribe to the community partners listserv.
 Messages are sent out about upcoming opportunities, deadlines and other news.
-To receive the listserv, contact Leslie Parkins.
+To receive the listserv, contact Becca Bender.

 Public Service News

-Each Monday, the Carolina Center for Public Service publishes the Public Service News, a listserv message (and web page) that contains information relevant to the University’s public service mission.
-Information is divided into three sections, resources for engaged scholarship, programs, events, fellowships and awards, and public service opportunities.
+Each week, the Carolina Center for Public Service publishes the Public Service News, a listserv message (and webpage) that contains information relevant to the University’s public service mission.